joleys/niko-home-control-II/README.md

 The totals are not available as they are not exposed by the API.

+### Energy Home

+#### Entities

+* **Electrical Power to Grid Sensor**, the realtime power usage in W as a sum for all central meters.
+* **Electrical Power from Grid Sensor**, the realtime power consumption in W as a sum for all central meters.
+* **Electrical Power Production Sensor**, the realtime power production in W as a sum for all producers.
+* **Electrical Power Self Consumption Sensor**, electrical power production minus power to grid.
+* **Electrical Power Consumption Sensor**, electrical power self production + electrical power from grid.
+* **Report Instant Usage Binary Sensor**, indicates if the Electrical Power is received.
+When disabled, it will automatically be enabled.
+* **Electrical Power Production Threshold Exceeded Binary Sensor**, this is on when the central meters electrical power production is greater than the threshold of 300W (+ 5W hysteresis)

 ## Not yet supported

 * NHC Audio Control Action